tcdi/plrust/doc/src/dynamic-function-calling.md

 You'll notice here that the `Arg::Null` and `Arg::Default` argument values are typed with `::<i64>` and `::<f32>` respectively.
 It is necessary for PL/Rust to know the types of each argument at compile time, so that during runtime the proper function can be chosen.
 This helps to ensure there's no ambiguity related to Postgres' function overloading features.
-For example, now lets add another function named `debug_format_args` but with a different type for the second argument:
+For example, now let's overload `debug_format_args` with a different type for the second argument:

 ```sql
 CREATE OR REPLACE FUNCTION debug_format_args(a text, b bool, c float4 DEFAULT 0.99) RETURNS text LANGUAGE plrust AS $$